nouhoum/ansible-ec2-play/README.md

 | `-x`         | Debug mode                                                      |

 ### hosts.ini
-This file drives all of the Ansible scripts.
+This file drives the Ansible scripts.
-It is automatically maintained through the scripts in the `bin/` directory.
+It is automatically maintained through the bash scripts in the `bin/` directory.

-This file contains 3 sections: a section listing the EC2 instanceIDs of generic EC2 servers, a section listing the EC2 instanceIDs of Play servers, and a section listing the EC2 instanceIDs of Postgres servers.
+This file contains 6 sections:

+1. A section listing the EC2 instanceIDs of generic EC2 servers: `ec2Instances.ids`
+2. A section listing the EC2 instanceIDs of Play servers: `playServers.ids`
+3. A section listing the EC2 instanceIDs of Postgres servers: `postgresServers.ids`
+4. A section listing the EC2 domain names of generic EC2 servers: `ec2Instance.domains`
+5. A section listing the EC2 domain names of Play servers: `playServers.domains`
+6. A section listing the EC2 domain names of Postgres servers: `postgresServers.domains`

-Note that each entry in the `playServers` and `postgresServers` sections should also appear in the `ec2Instances` section.
+Note that each entry in the `playServer.ids` and `postgresServer.ids` sections should also appear in the `ec2Instance.ids` section.
+Similarly, each entry in the `playServer.domains` and `postgresServer.domains` sections should also appear in the `ec2Instance.domains` section.

+The `bin/hostIni` command updates the three `*.domain` sections from the corresponding `*.ids` sections, removes dead entries, and is automatically invoked by the `bin/` scripts when adding and deleting servers.

 ````
-[ec2Instances]
-i-493cad31
-i-493cae73

-[playServers]
-i-493cad31

-[postgresServers]
-i-493cae73
+[ec2Instances.ids]
+i-8ae6adf1
+i-06c83262
+i-9cd52ff8
+i-f0560794
+i-12136369

+[playServers.ids]
+i-f0560794
+i-12136369

+[postgresServers.ids]
+i-8ae6adf1

+[ec2Instance.domains]

+[playServers.domains]

+[postgresServers.domains]
 ````

 ### provisionPlay